hkustDingHe/hkustDingHe.github.io/_pages/members.md

 <br>
 RA (2023-now)
 <br/><br/>
-Run-Ze is a Research Assistant in Prof. HE's lab, a Master of Huazhong University of Science and Technology (2022 - now) in reading, and his research interest focuses on Deep-sea mining simulation, heavy metals
+Run-Ze is a research assistant in Prof. HE's lab, a Master of Huazhong University of Science and Technology (2022 - now) in reading, and his research interest focuses on Deep-sea mining simulation, heavy metals
 <br/><br/>
 Email: <walkerxue@ust.hk>